Ravi19967/ravi19967.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 there, Welcome to my website!"
+title: "Ravijit's Homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+👋 there, Welcome to my website!